 Koestler was born of Jewish parents in Budapest, Hungary, attended the University of Vienna and joined the Zionist cause.
 He worked in Palestine from 1926 to 1929 before being posted to Paris and Berlin where he edited and wrote for political newspapers.
-He joined the German Communist Party but quit in 1938 during the Moscow show trials, after which he edited an anti-Hitler, anti-Stalin newspaper.
+He joined the German Communist Party but quit in 1938, after which he edited an anti-Hitler, anti-Stalin newspaper.

 His first novel was The Gladiators (1939), about the Roman slave revolt led by Spartacus.
 But it was his second novel, Darkness at Noon, that won him worldwide attention.
 It was adapted by Sidney Kingsley for a successful stage version produced on Broadway in 1951.

 He continued to write on revolution and ideology in books such as Arrival and Departure (1943), The Yogi and the Commissar (1945), Thieves in the Night (1946), and The God That Failed (1949).